-(a) Minutes of the 15 June 2022 Annual Meeting of Stockholders

-Approval of the Minutes of the 15 June 2022Annual Stockholders' Meeting constitutes a ratification of the accuracy and faithfulness of the Minutes to the events that transpired during the said meeting.
+(a) Minutes of the 15 June 2022 Annual Meeting of Stockholders and faithfulness of the Minutes to the events that transpired during the said meeting.
 This does not constitute a second approval of the same matters taken up thereat which have already been approved.